Swizzmaster/kubernetes/README.md

 ```

 Check the diff and commit patches accordingly.
 For example:
-- if your intention was only to add one patch, it's not necessary to commit the
+- if your intention was only to add one private patch, it might not necessary
-  other patches whose commit hash changed but content did not.
-(Just make sure
+  to commit the other patches whose commit hash changed but content did not.
-  all patches apply cleanly).
+  (Just make sure all patches apply cleanly, and ensure that the patch is
+  correctly categorized as public or private.
+Note that public patches are
+  always applied first, so if it is a public patch you should regenerate all
+  patches because private patches will be renumbered.)
 - if you dropped or reordered patches, then it's necessary to commit all
   patches because they need to be renamed.
 - if you edited a patch X that modifies a file also modified by a subsequent